kumarideepali0402/kumarideepali0402/README.md

 ## Hi there 👋
-I'm Deepali, a 2nd year student at IIT Guwahati, doing BSc.
+I'm Deepali, a 3rd year student at IIT Guwahati, doing BSc.
 (Hons) in Data Science and AI.

-- 🌱 I’m currently learning Machine Learning,JS and related frameworks.
+- 🌱 I know MERN stack, and I'm building few projects around it.
 - 👯 I’m looking to collaborate on JS related development project.